kylepott/controls/primer.md

 It is hard to track when something *doesn't* occur.
 This makes the measurement of a compliance system difficult.
 Life is made up of close calls.
 When bad things *don't happen* you usually never know it.
 Expect to maintain a compliant environment, but error prevention is not the goal.
 Netflix is not in a safety-critical business.<sup>6</sup> If too much error prevention hinders inventive, creative work, then the system is not working.

-Measurements should focus on the quality and efficiency of the entire system and the clarity provided by risk assessment as a tool to help with business strategy formation and execution. **Our compliance management system will be most successful when it looks and feels like other technologies engineers enjoy using.**
+Measurements should focus on the quality and efficiency of the entire system and the clarity provided by risk assessment as a tool to help with business strategy formation and execution. **Our compliance management system will be most successful when it looks and feels like other products engineers enjoy using.**

 Process success is informed by those that actually use the process and live with it daily -- *not* by the process creators.
 Transparent and direct feedback from the community on how it's going and how it could go better is expected.